 Navigate your office holiday party with ease this season.

 While everyone loves a party, office parties are a bit different.
-They’re meant to allow employees to kick back, get to know one another, and enjoy holiday festivities.
-The problem is, just like at the office during the average day, your actions are under scrutiny at office holiday parties as well.
-The only difference at office parties, however, is that there’s alcohol involved and inhibitions are lower than normal.
+They’re meant to allow employees to kick back, get to know one another in a less formal setting, and enjoy the holiday festivities.
+The problem is that, just like at the office on an average day, your actions during the office holiday party will be under scrutiny by your peers and supervisors.
+The only difference is that at office parties there’s alcohol involved and inhibitions are lower than normal.

 A holiday office party is no joke.
 It’s important to play by the rules.
-Failing to do so can leave you hunting for a new job in the New Year.
+Failing to do so can leave you starting a job search in the New Year.
 In order to stay gainfully employed and not ruin your career during this year’s holiday party, be sure to follow these simple office party etiquette rules.

 Rule #1: Don’t skip it.